 It is poking and prying with a purpose.

 ~ Zora Neale Hurston

 As a developmental psychologist with a background in gender studies, I am interested in the intersections between culture, sexuality and health.
 I use an ecological perspective to investigate cultural identities' influence on development during adolescence and emerging adulthood.
-A key objective of my work is the identification of multi- level cultural factors increasing health disparities.
-I am particularly interested in identifying ways health disparity trends are shaped by informed sexual scripting processes.
+A key objective of my work is the identification of multi- level cultural factors increasing health inequities.
+I am particularly interested in identifying ways these health trends are informed by sexual scripting processes

 I began this scripting work over a decade ago when examining mainstream Hip Hop culture’s influence on African American women’s sexual risk outcomes.
 This cutting edge research was among the first in the field of psychology to examine African American adolescent’s scripting processes relationship to Hip Hop culture and behavioral outcomes.
-My current work examines the ways in which cultural beliefs and expectations influence health disparities, identity development, and popular culture frameworks.
-While doing this work, I make a conscious effort to utilize culturally appropriate approaches during all phases of the research process.
+My current research foci builds upon this by examining the ways in which cultural beliefs and expectations influence health inequities, identity development, and decision making processes.
+I frame this research using a non- deficit lens, and I utilize approaches that prioritize cultural humility throughout all phases of the research process.

 Being on faculty at the largest Hispanic Serving University located within one of the most diverse cities in the country provides a unique opportunity to engage in community centered research efforts.
 In my role, I purposefully provide opportunities to enhance the research training students while simultaneoulsy attending to larger community needs.
 My work is a clear example of community- academic partnerships that priorizes equitable knowledge sharing, ownership and access.